 When hunting in the rain, expect low visibility.
 That being said, your optics should be of excellent quality.
 Unfortunately, rain comes with fog, which can interfere with the performance of your optics.
 And while many optics are marketed as being fog proof, it does not hurt to be prepared.
 There are quite a number of anti-fog products you can apply on your optics lenses.
 The Nikon anti-fog spray.
 I always apply this spray on my rangefinder binocular and AR 10 rifle scope lenses when hunting in the rain.

 Best Deer Hunting Rain Gear

 Deer hunting in the rain will require you to buy deer hunting rain gear and not just any gear.
-As I mentioned earlier waterproof pants and jacket will be instrumental in your success.
-When choosing your hunting rain gear there are number of things you should look at.
+As I mentioned earlier waterproof pants and a jacket will be instrumental in your success.
+When choosing your hunting rain gear there are a number of things you should look at.
 First is how the gear performs in the outdoors.
 When raindrops hit your gear they make a different sound from when they hit the forest’s natural structures such as trees.
 Thus, deer are able to detect you because of your clothing.
 Therefore, go for gear that passes the noise test.
-One of the best jacket and pants combo available on the market is the Stika Gear Stormfront.
+One of the best jacket and pants combos available on the market is the Stika Gear Stormfront.
 This uninsulated combo is virtually quiet in the rain.
 Thus, you will not spook your prey when stalking.

 How lightweight the gear is, will also play a part in its performance.
 Bulky gear will weigh you down especially when you have to carry the gear.
 Sometimes, you may need to carry your gear in a backpack just in case it starts raining.
 If the gear is bulky, you will have a difficult time moving around.